 This post may contain affiliate links.
 See full disclosure here.

-So, let’s start on those organizing tips!
+So, let’s start on those organizing tips to help get motivation for unpacking!

 1. Before you start unpacking, do some cleaning.